A cutting-surface consensus approach for distributed robust optimization of multi-agent systems

-{\bf Step (i):} Proceed the following epigraphic reformulation for the (\ref{ADRCP}) to handle the unbalancedness of the distributed network:
+{\bf Step (i):} Proceed the following epigraphic reformulation for the (\ref{ADRCP}) to handle the unbalance of the distributed network:

 where $\Theta\subseteq\mathbb{R}^{n+m}$ is the Cartesian product of $X$ and $\mathbb{R}^m$.
 Local objective function of agent $i$ is replaced with a linear function $f_0(u)=\frac{\mathbf{1}^\top_m u}{m}$, while the local feasible set is $\Omega_i=\left\{(x,u)\in \Theta|f_i(x)-e^{\top}_i u\le 0 \wedge g_i(x,y_i)\le -\epsilon^k_i, \forall y_i\in Y^k_i\right\}$.